tardate/LittleArduinoProjects/8051/AT89C2051/Timers/README.md

 ## Programming

-The [Makefile](./Makefile) is setup to compile the code using the SDCC compiler .. running on macOS in this instance:
+The [src/Makefile](./src/Makefile) is setup to compile the code using the SDCC compiler .. running on macOS in this instance:

+    $ cd src
     $ make
     sdcc -mmcs51 --code-size 2048 Timers.c -o Timers.ihx
     packihx Timers.ihx > Timers.hex